User Management

 Deleting a User #

-When deleting a user, the Web Site Administrator needs to note that any content created by that user is also deleted, unless the administrator assigns that content to another user.
+It should be noted that WordPress requires all pages and posts to be assigned to a user.
+When deleting a user, the Web Site Administrator should be aware that any content created by that user is also deleted, unless the administrator assigns that content to another user.

 When the Administrator select delete from the options given when hovering over the user’s name, the following options are displayed: